stormshield/ansible-SNS/README.md

 Ansible modules to configure Stormshield Network Security Appliances.

-This library includes two modules:
+This library includes the following modules:
 - **sns_command**: to execute configuration command or script on a remote appliance using the HTTPS API.
 - **sns_getconf**: to parse and extract values from command output in section/ini format.
+- **sns_object_import**: to import objects to a remote appliance using a CSV file

 Notes:
 - These modules require the [python-SNS-API python library](https://github.com/stormshield/python-SNS-API)